 Power BI Desktop is a free, self-service data analysis and report authoring tool that you install on a Windows computer.
 You'd use the Power BI Desktop to produce reports and make them available to the Power BI service.

-Power BI service is a secure Microsoft hosted cloud service that let's users view dashboards, reports, and Power BI apps using a web browser or via mobile apps for Windows, iOS, and Android.
+Power BI service is a secure Microsoft hosted cloud service that lets users view dashboards, reports, and Power BI apps using a web browser or via mobile apps for Windows, iOS, and Android.
 Click here to view Microsoft's Subscription prices for the Power BI Service.

 Why Use Power BI?

-Our CRM Report Builder gives you great insight into a list report format, but if you want to create your own custom visual graphs and dashboards, Prospect's Power BI Apps are a quick and easy way to get started using Power BI to analyse the data in your Prospect solution.
+Our CRM Report Builder gives you great insight into a list report format, but if you want to create your own custom visual graphs and dashboards, our Power BI Apps are a quick and easy way to get started using Power BI to analyse the data in your Prospect solution.

 Step 1: Download Power BI Desktop App